|Academic Reception||Discipline||New Students|

 Any drug use test will be administered by or at the direction of a professional laboratory chosen by the Mountain View - Gotebo Public School District.
 The professional laboratory shall be required to use scientifically validated toxicological testing methods, have detailed "written specifications to assure chain of custody of the specimens, and proper laboratory control and scientific testing.

 All aspects of the drug use-testing program, including the taking of specimens, will be conducted so as to safeguard the personal and privacy rights of the student to the maximum degree possible.
 The test specimen shall be obtained in a manner designed to minimize intrusiveness of the procedure.
-In particular, the specimen must be collected in a restroom or other private facility behind a closed stall.
+In particular, the urine specimen must be collected in a restroom or other private facility behind a closed stall.
 The principal/athletic director shall designate a coach, sponsor, school employee or professional laboratory employee of the same sex as the student to accompany the student to a restroom or other private facility behind a closed stall.
 The monitor shall not observe the student while the specimen is being produced, but the monitor shall be present outside the stall to listen for the normal sounds or urination in order to guard against tampered specimens and to insure an accurate chain of custody.
 The monitor shall verify the normal warmth and appearance of the specimen.
 If at any time during the testing procedure the monitor has reason to believe of suspect that a student is tampering with the specimen, the monitor may stop the procedure and inform the principal/athletic director who will then determine if a new sample should be obtained.
 The monitor shall give each student a form on which the student may list any medications legally prescribed for the student he or she has taken in the preceding thirty (30) days.
 The parent or legal guardian shall be able to confirm the medication list submitted by their child during the twenty-four (24) hours following any drug test.
 The medication list shall be submitted to the lab in a sealed and confidential envelope and shall not be viewed by district employees

 An initial positive test result will be subject to confirmation by a second and different test of the same specimen.
 The second test will use the gas chromatography/mass spectrometry technique.
 A specimen shall not be reported positive unless the second test utilizing the gas chromatography/mass spectrometry procedure is positive for the presence of an illegal drug or the metabolites thereof.
 The unused portion of a specimen that tested positive shall be preserved by the laboratory for a period of six (6) months or the end of the school year, whichever is shorter.
 Student records will be retained until the end of the school year.